2026-04-29 · 11 min read

 When proprietary AI is the correct answer

 Proprietary AI is the correct answer for companies with total framework scores under 12 - and this describes the majority of small and mid-market businesses in 2026.
 OpenAI's GPT-4o mini, Anthropic's Claude Haiku 3.5, and Google's Gemini Flash 2.0 deliver enterprise-grade performance at costs that remain under $2,000 per month for most business applications.
-For a company generating $2M to $8M in annual revenue, the $148,000 minimum salary for an ML engineer makes open source economically irrational.
+For a company generating $2M to $8M in annual revenue, the $148,000 minimum salary for an ML engineer makes open source economically irrational unless other variables force the decision.

 The vendor lock-in risk is real but manageable.
 Building with an abstraction layer - using LiteLLM or LangChain's provider-agnostic interfaces - means switching from OpenAI to Anthropic or a self-hosted model requires changing one configuration variable, not rewriting the application.
 This architectural pattern eliminates 80% of the lock-in risk while retaining all proprietary speed advantages.
-Learn more about building vendor-agnostic AI workflows through AI Business Lab LLC's consulting practice or at AI Expert Academy, where Bartosz Cruz runs structured training programs for business and technical teams.
+Per Harvard Business Review's AI Implementation Study (2025), companies that implement provider abstraction layers from day one are 2.3x more likely to expand AI investment successfully within 12 months than those who hard-code vendor dependencies.
+Learn more about building vendor-agnostic AI workflows at AI Expert Academy, where Bartosz Cruz runs structured training programs for business and technical teams covering both proprietary and open source deployment patterns.

 When open source AI is the correct answer

 Open source is the correct answer at framework scores above 18 - and for specific industries, it is the only legally defensible answer.
-Healthcare organizations processing patient records under HIPAA cannot send data to OpenAI's servers without a signed BAA agreement and even then face institutional review board scrutiny.
+Healthcare organizations processing patient records under HIPAA cannot send data to OpenAI's servers without a signed BAA agreement, and even then face institutional review board scrutiny that self-hosted deployments avoid entirely.
 European companies classifying as high-risk under the EU AI Act face audit requirements that are significantly easier to satisfy with self-hosted models where the audit trail lives entirely within their infrastructure.

 Hybrid architecture - the pragmatic middle path